GML-FMGroup/cappuccino/README.md

 ### 1. Model Deployment

 This project supports using vendor APIs or locally deploying LLMs.
 If you need local deployment, please use an OpenAI-compatible API service.
 We recommend using vLLM for deployment, referring to the [official tutorial](https://qwen.readthedocs.io/en/latest/deployment/vllm.html#openai-compatible-api-service).

-For model selection, we recommend using deepseek-v3 as the planner, qwen-vl-max as the dispatcher & validator, and qwen2.5-vl-7b as the executor.

 ### 2. Server Configuration and Startup